 Our Claims Team will work with your Financial Advisor to ensure that you are informed of any taxation, Centrelink and other factors that may impact your individual situation prior to receiving your TPD payout.

 Financial Framework offer an upfront agreed “no win no fee” policy with TPD Claims, with no hidden costs or added extras.
 This fee will only be payable on the successful outcome of your claim.
 Should your claim be declined, and all avenues of appeal be unsuccessful, there will be no fee for our time.

 The fee for a TPD Claim can vary depending on the complexity of your claim as well as the sum insured.
-This fee ranges from $10,000 (plus GST) to $20,000 (plus GST).
+This fee usually starts from $10,000 (plus GST) but may be higher depending on complexity.

 Contact our Claims Team for an obligation free quote.

 The decision for you is:a) Do you take on your claim yourself?

 b) Do you seek the assistance of a Claims Specialist?

 Our specialist claims team is headed up by Christine Morgan who has been in the insurance and financial planning industry since 1990 and brings with her a wealth of knowledge and experience in insurance and claims.